Physical Therapy, DPT

 Internal Transfer Admission (Marquette Students and Graduates)

-Pre-physical therapy students (PREP) applying for admission into the professional phase of the program, years 4-6, are subject to spaces available.
-To apply for this competitive internal window of admission, students must complete at least half of the physical therapy prerequisite credits at Marquette University, or be a graduate of Marquette’s MS, PhD program in Exercise and Rehabilitation Health Sciences (EXRS).
-Transfer applicants should have a minimum 3.000 overall grade point average (GPA) and 2.670 GPA in the prerequisite courses, although successful applicants typically have significantly higher GPAs.
+Pre-physical therapy students (PREP) and other Marquette undergraduates may apply for admission into the professional phase of the program, subject to space availability.
+This internal admission process is competitive.
+To be eligible, applicants must have completed at least half of the D.P.T. prerequisite credits at Marquette University or be graduates of Marquette, including those holding a master’s or doctoral degree in Exercise and Rehabilitation Health Sciences (EXRS).
+Transfer applicants should have a minimum cumulative GPA of 3.000 and a minimum prerequisite GPA of 2.670.
+However, most successful applicants exceed these minimum GPA thresholds.

-Up to seven prerequisite credits may be taken outside of MU as long as the student still meets at least half of all prerequisite credits at MU.
-It is strongly encouraged that all D.P.T. prerequisite courses be completed at accredited four-year institutions to be competitive.
-Once a student has matriculated to Marquette, D.P.T. prerequisite courses taken elsewhere may be completed in-person or online with the exception of Chemistry 2, Physics 2, and Anatomy & Physiology which must also be taken in-person.
-Repeated prerequisite courses taken elsewhere cannot be taken in online format.
-Prerequisite courses not taken at MU, after high school, are included in the D.P.T. prerequisite GPA calculations, even though they are not included in the university GPA calculation.
-Prerequisites required before admission to the professional phase are listed below.
+A maximum of seven prerequisite credits may be completed outside of Marquette, provided the applicant still meets the requirement of completing at least half of all prerequisite credits at Marquette.
+To be competitive, students are strongly encouraged to complete all prerequisite courses at accredited four-year institutions.
+Once a student has matriculated to Marquette, D.P.T., prerequisite courses taken elsewhere may be completed in-person or online format, but in-person courses are strongly recommended.
+Prerequisite courses not taken at Marquette University are not included in the Marquette University GPA or in the D.P.T. prerequisite GPA calculation.
+A list of prerequisite courses required prior to admission into the professional phase is provided below.

-All internal transfer applicants who do not have their bachelor’s degree completed prior to starting in the professional phase (DPT4 year) are required to submit with their application a demonstrated plan for completion of a bachelor’s degree by the end of the spring term of the DPT5 year in the professional phase (years 4, 5 and 6) of the program.
+All internal transfer applicants who do not have their bachelor’s degree completed prior to starting in the professional phase (DPT Pro-1 year) are required to submit a plan with their application demonstrating how they will complete their bachelor’s degree by the end of the spring term of the second year in the professional phase (DPT Pro-2 year) of the program.

 The internal transfer application is available on the Department of Physical Therapy website.